How to Write a PoC

 • Protocol: The system or platform in which the smart contract operates.

-4. Detailed Exploit Scenario: If it's challenging or too straightforward to write a PoC in the form of a test case, then a detailed step-by-step exploit scenario can be provided.
+If writing a PoC in the form of a test case is challenging or too straightforward, then a detailed step-by-step exploit scenario can be provided.
 This should explain:

-• The outcome or result of the exploit.
+• Outcome: Describe the result of the exploit.

 markdownCopy code## Proof of Concept for [Vulnerability Name]